G Suite is a set of online educational tools made by Google and hosted at Emerson, providing opportunities for collaboration and productivity.

 Editing in Google Drive documents is similar to using Microsoft Office, except that some familiar commands might be found under different menus.
 Office documents can be uploaded and converted to Google Drive documents, and they can be downloaded in many file formats, including Word, Excel, and PowerPoint.

-To begin using Drive, click on the Drive link on the Emerson Start Page, or navigate directly to http://docs.google.com/a/emerson.edu/ and log in with your Emerson username and password.
+To begin using Drive, go to drive.emerson.edu and log in with your Emerson username and password.

 Up to 200 users can view or collaborate on a single Google Drive document; up to 10 people (50 for a spreadsheet) can view or edit a document at the same time.
 A built-in chat tool lets you communicate while doing so.
 A commenting feature allows users to discuss and track changes on a document, and a revision history feature lets you access older versions of a document.